 Our sustainability framework is simple in concept but complex in practice.
 We strive to balance the triple bottom line of People, Planet and Profit.
 Business decisions are based on how they will positively impact the people who live and work in the communities we serve, and the impact those decisions will have on our planet.

 A Family of Businesses

-Kum & Go is part of Krause Holdings, a family of businesses which also includes Solar Transport, the Des Moines Menace soccer team, and Italian wineries Vietti and Enrico Serafino, in addition to real estate and agriculture operations.
+Kum & Go is part of Krause Group, a family of businesses which also includes Solar Transport, the Des Moines Menace soccer team, and Italian wineries Vietti and Enrico Serafino, in addition to real estate and agriculture operations.